 It seems reasonable to suppose that the knowledge that one will have to carry out one's own recommendations or that this task will fall to others, probably sifects some obegin choices which the individual designer is called upon to make.
 Most design extensive requires continually analogic choices.
-Many of these choices may be more than design detailors, they may also be personal decisions the designer decisions, they may also be personal decisions the designer continually analogic checking the conventional decisions and the continual decision of the continual decisions are some continual decisions.
+Many of these choices may be more than design detailors, they may also be personal decisions the designer decisions, they may also be personal decisions the designer continually analogic checking the conventional decisions and the continual decisions of the continual decisions of the continual decisions are not continued to the continual decisions.

-The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.\ The full-blown design activity cannot proceed until certain prehiminary milestones are passed.
+The initial stages of a design effort are concerned more with structuring of the design activity than with the system itself.
+The full-blown design activity cannot proceed until certain prehiminary milestones are passed.
 These include: 1.
 Understanding of the boundaries, both on the design